ViewsTech/Community/README.md

 ## 📜 License

 This project is licensed under the MIT License.
-See the [LICENSE.md](LICENSE.md) file for more details.
+See the [LICENSE](LICENSE) file for more details.

 ---